sittercity/sittercity.github.io/_posts/2015-03-23-design-patterns-part-3.markdown

 #Part III: Putting it all together

 In the last installment, we talked about using the Command Pattern to manage our business logic and leveraging Dependency Injection to load in all of our collaborator classes.
 Inside our command, or context, we made a call to our repository.
-We talked about what a repository in Part I.  It centralizes all of our ORM-specific code into a single class that returned instances of our custom entity.
+We talked about what a repository does in Part I.  It centralizes all of our ORM-specific code into a single class that returned instances of our custom entity.
+So what’s next?
+Let’s take an overview of what we’ve done.

+But first…

 ## Loose Ends

 The original implementation of our repository didn’t use dependency injection.
 That's because I wanted to focus on explaining exactly what a repository class is and how it works with an entity class.

 Here's what our first pass at a repository looked like.

 {% highlight ruby %}